 You can get a lot of information from a handshake.
 A good, firm, vigorous handshake often tells me the individual is strong, healthy, interested and enthusiastic.
 However, a weak, limp, flaccid handshake often tells me the individual is cautious, timid, weak, lethargic or disinterested.
-And the over the top bone crusher handshake usually tells me the individual is trying to assert their dominance or are trying to over compensate for something else that is lacking.
+And the over-the-top bone crusher handshake usually tells me the individual is trying to assert their dominance or trying to compensate for something else that is lacking.

-The handshake has also evolved some rather bizarre rituals that can signify membership to a secret club or organisation, and in the sporting world they are often used to celebrate achievements with intricate and synchronised, fist bumps, hand slaps and that boggle the mind.
+The handshake has also evolved some rather bizarre rituals that can signify membership to a secret club or organisation, and in sports, they are often used to celebrate achievements with intricate and synchronised, fist bumps, hand slaps, and arm movements that boggle the mind.

 Now I always shake my patients hands when I greet them but I also like to check many of my patients grip strength.
-Checking grip strength has been found to be a quick, simple and reliable test for risk assessment for various other health issues such as cardio vascular disease and other causes of mortality (ref) and I think this is important to screen for in some patients.
-But the main reason I check grip strength is because I know is association with shoulder strength, and I deal with weak shoulders a lot (ref).
+Checking grip strength has been found to be a quick, simple and reliable test for risk assessment for various other health issues such as cardiovascular disease and other causes of mortality (ref).
+But the main reason I check grip strength is that I know it is closely associated with shoulder strength, and I deal with shoulders a lot (ref).

 The shoulder is a slave to the hand.
 The sole purpose of the shoulder is to place the hand where we need it.
-The shoulder moves the hand to feed us, to clean us, to defend us, or just to reach for the tv remote control.
+The shoulder moves the hand to feed us, clean us, defend us, or just to reach for the tv remote control to change the channel.

-Simply resting the arm in a comfortable position and squeezing the grip purposefully for a few minutes can work wonders on pain inhibition I find.
-If this is due to the analgesic effects of isometric contractions or some other non specific factor, i’m not sure, but for most with high pain and high fear levels simple purposeful gripping can be a really useful first strategy to start decreasing pain, fear and threat.
+Simply resting the arm in a comfortable position and squeezing the grip purposefully for a few minutes can work wonders on pain inhibition.
+Why and how this works I’m not sure, maybe its due to the analgesic effects of isometric contractions or some other non-specific factor, but for most patients with high pain and high fear levels simple purposeful gripping can be a really useful first strategy to start decreasing pain, fear and threat.

 Purposeful grip strengthening can also help supplement rehab exercises for those patients with not so high pain or fear levels.
-I find using strong hand squeezing often helps those with those painful arcs on elevation from sub acromial issues.
+I use strong hand squeezing cue often helps those with those painful arcs on elevation from subacromial issues.
 Simply getting patients to squeeze their hand as they move through their painful arc can quickly and effectively reduce it.
-Again why and how this works is unclear, it could be from the increased activity of the cuff better controlling humeral head movement, it could be from increased cuff muscle activity which then affects the scapulo-thoracic muscles and movements, or it could be from other non-specific factors such as refocusing attention to another area away from the shoulder, who knows, who cares!
+Again how and why this works is unclear, it could be from the increased activity of the cuff better controlling humeral head movement, it could be from increased cuff muscle activity which then affects the scapulo-thoracic muscles and movements, or it could be from other non-specific factors such as refocusing attention to another area away from the shoulder, who knows, who cares!

-Using a purposeful strong grip is something that has and is still often used in strength and conditioning circles to help improve performance and training.
-It is a well established and well know technique to instruct a lifter to squeeze or crush the bar when doing heavy lifts.
-This not only helps with holding heavy bastard weights but also increases the activity of the shoulder muscles and so can help with control sensations during heavy lifting movement.
+Using a purposeful strong grip is something that has and still is often used by strength and conditioning coaches to help improve performance and training.
+It is a well established and well-known technique to instruct a lifter to squeeze or crush the bar during heavy lifts.
+This not only helps to hold the heavyweights but can also help with control during the movement.
 Many lifters, myself included, will say that when squeezing the bar or handle hard an unstable heavy weight feels less unstable.
-I talk about grip and its role on my courses sometimes using my best Arine impression when I tell physios to get their patients to “grip it and rip it baby”. and if you want to hear more please find details of my courses here.

-So ‘getting a grip’ can be a really simple yet effective strategy for helping painful and weak shoulders on a number of levels.
-So when you next do some shoulder rehab don’t only focus on the shoulder, or the cuff, or the scapula,, rather look at it as whole as well as thinking above and below the shoulder.
-A good place to start for many is to get them to “grip it and rip it baby”.
+So ‘getting a grip’ can be a simple yet effective strategy for helping painful and weak shoulders on a number of levels.
+So when you next do some shoulder rehab don’t only focus on the shoulder, or the cuff, or the scapula, instead look above and below the shoulder.
+And a good place to start for many is to get them to “grip it and rip it baby”.

 As always thanks for reading